Post Bellum

 Post Bellum is a Czech educational nonprofit organization based in Prague.
 The organization was formed in 2001 by a group of historians and journalists with the aim of increasing public knowledge of the 20th century history of the Czech Republic and neighboring countries, especially among younger generations.
 Post Bellum has collected thousands of witness accounts by conducting interviews with people who lived through significant periods in history as part of their documentation project, Stories of the 20th Century, and for their online archive, Memory of Nations.
 They organize various other projects and activities to raise awareness of modern history.
 The stated aim of the organisation is to "understand the past through authentic testimony".
-Post Bellum is an associate member organization of the Platform of European Memory and Conscience.
+Post Bellum is an associate member of the Platform of European Memory and Conscience.

 Memory of Nations

 The organisation has created an archive of oral historical testimony entitled Memory of Nations, in partnership with the Institute for the Study of Totalitarian Regimes and Czech Radio.
 The archive is the largest online collection of testimonies in Central Europe, documenting the stories of "war veterans, Holocaust survivors, political prisoners, as well as members of the Communist Party, the Secret Police, and the People’s Militias".
 Witnesses are interviewed in their original language, then translated into English.
 The interviews are then archived online, where they can be browsed using different categories, dates, places, and so on, in order to locate anecdotes and interviews regarding specific events.
 Initially, Czech Radio provided the technical support to carry out the interviews and witness recordings, which were made exclusively in audio form and were available in wav or mp3 formats.
 In 2014, the organisation began using Eye Direct technology to record the testimonies.
 As of May 2025, there are 19,455 witnesses in the database, 10,872 published stories, as well as over 160,000 images and 65,000 clips.